robweber/robweber.github.io/_posts/2023-06-15-monitoring_snmp_traps.md

 ### The Monitoring System

 Where I work we utilize the [Icinga Monitoring system][icinga] for network monitoring.
-Icinga is similiar to [Nagios](https://www.nagios.org/); and in fact check scripts are interoptable between them.
+Icinga is similiar to [Nagios](https://www.nagios.org/); and in fact check scripts are interoperable between them.
 Within Icinga you define a device (_host_) and a device can contain many _services_.

 For these types of monitoring systems there are active and passive checks.
 An active check would be the Icinga daemon polling a device for it's status.
 A passive check is the device, or some external program, sending the service information to Icinga.
 Both have their use cases, although active checks are the most common.